Access to data from the Norwegian Prescription Database

 How to apply for statistical data (tabular data)

-The application must include a precise description of the requested data, including metrics, period of time, drugs (ATC codes) etc. An empty table (shell table) showing the desired table layout (with only row and column names) should be attached.
+The application must include a precise description of the requested data, including unit of measurement, period of time, pharmaceutical substances (ATC codes) etc. An empty table (shell table) showing the desired table layout should be attached; this table should only contain row and column names.
+The shell table together with precise definitions on how to conduct the analysis will contribute to a more efficient evaluation of the application and faster data delivery.
+However, please note that due to reduced capacity complex data requests will not be approved (e.g. analysis of concomitant use and/or switching of drug treatment).
 Statistical data from the NorPD are generally delivered in excel format.

 How to apply for data for health analysis or research

 (including linked data with other data sources)

 In a research dataset each drug dispensed to each individual is presented in one data row.
 Use the online application form “Personidentifiserbare data” at helsedata.no (available in Norwegian only).
 You will be asked to log in with a Norwegian electronic ID.
 If you do not have an electronic ID, you will have to use the NIPH Application form.
 Choose the application form ‘Application for access to data’.

 A completed list of required variables from the NorPD must be attached to the application (see below).
 You should only apply for variables that are necessary and justified by the research project's purpose.
 Research data from the NorPD are generally delivered as a semicolon separated txt.file.